HuiChen3313/FigBO/README.md

 Note: The name GammaExpectedImprovement reflects an internal implementation detail related to the gamma-based formulation and does not indicate a separate baseline or variant.

-FigBO is the proposed acquisition function described in the paper.
-In the codebase, it is implemented using GammaExpectedImprovement, which realizes the gamma-based design introduced in the method.
-All experimental results reported as FigBO in the paper are generated using this implementation.

 # Usage
 # Running FigBO